1. How often should I charge the Tithe.ly Card Reader?

 You can view the sum of all Tithe.ly Pay purchases within the deposits for a given day on your Tithe.ly Dashboard.
 You can also view a breakdown of all purchases within the Tithe.ly Pay app.
 Note that we will continue building out more details within the Giving Dashboard as we add more features to the Tithe.ly Pay app.

-17. Will this work in other countries such as South Africa?
+17. Will this work in other countries?

 Tithe.ly Pay is currently only available in the US, but we are already working on plans for other countries.